buddyjojo/workli/README.md

 Built for simplicity and compatibility.

-# NOTE: The Windows on Rockchip project is currently highly experimental and not much works yet.
+# NOTE: The Windows on Rockchip project is currently highly experimental and not much works yet (see [here](https://worproject.com/guides/how-to-install/on-rockchip#what-works)).

 #### Full dependency list: